snthamel/sls-cake-ordering-system/README.md

 ```
 to delete all the AWS resources.

+> NOTE: You will need to remove any verified email addresses through the SES dashboard manually

 ## License
 Distributed under the GNU General Public License License.
 See `LICENSE` for more information.